Arms Like a Skeleton, Integrating the Neck, Jaw, and Eyes (Patrons)

 Study tip: Complete one movement before beginning the next.
 You’ll improve faster if there’s enough time between movements that you feel fully at rest.

-While we offer 52 free lessons, this one's just for our Patron-level donors.
-You can preview the lesson notes and comments below, but to access the audio you’ll need to join The FP as a Patron.
+We offer over 50 free lessons, but this one's just for our Patron-level donors.
+You can learn about it in the free lesson notes and comments below, but to access the audio you’ll need to join The FP as a Patron.
 Learn more

 If you are a Patron, please log in: